 As mentioned above, borrowers repay their lending companies with devalued money.
 Even if every borrower makes their payments on time, their loan provider may still lose money in the long run.

-Demand for loans can also slow if the Fed increases interest rates to combat inflation.
-In this case, consumers are less likely to take out a loan, resulting in less business for lenders.
+Demand for loans ca also slow if the Fed increases interest rates to combat inflation.
+In this case, consumers are less likely to take out a loan, resulting in less business for lenders and decreased revenue.

 Preparing for inflation based on your circumstances